-The Class C preferred shares issued to Atlantic Central are cumulative, non-voting, non- participating shares with a required dividend rate based on the bench mark rate as defined in Atlantic Central's Liquidity Investment Policy.
-For the year to December 31, 2023, the rate of return was between 2.9% and 3% (0.55% and 2.59% in 2022).
+The Class C preferred shares issued to Atlantic Central are cumulative, non-voting, non - participating shares with a required dividend rate based on the bench mark rate as defined in Atlantic Central's Liquidity Investment Policy.
+For the year ended December 31, 2024, the rate of return was 3.5% (between 2.9% and 3% in 2023).
 In years where the Credit Union has not defaulted on payments to Atlantic Central on dividends and maintains a level of regulatory equity in excess of 5% of the total assets of the Credit Union, it shall be at liberty to pay dividends and/or patronage dividends to its members.